 Respite Care services provide short‐term, in‐home respite services to relieve your family or primary caregiver from their caregiver responsibilities while providing you with new opportunities and experiences.

-Nursing services focus on health case management and consultation to promote your health, safety, and overall wellbeing.
-We encourage independence and self-management of your health and support you in the areas you need help with.
+Nursing services focus on health case management and consultation to promote your health, safety, and overall well-being.
+We encourage independence and self-management of your health, and support you in the areas you need assistance.

 Assistive Technology And Devices